Mash94/OSboxes_Images/README.md

-# My Ubuntu list commands
+# My Ubuntu command list
 ## Change Root Password
 A little list of steps to follow to change some important parameters as UserName, password user, password root Press F12